About

 Composer

-His multi-award-winning orchestral work trame di sangue grigio premiered within the 2022 Ruth Blaustein Rosenberg Concert Series at the Peabody Institute in Baltimore, US.
-In fall 2022, the label EMA-Vinci released the recording of [d-o-m], a tribute to the Via Crucis performed by DUOroboros.
+In 2022, the award-winning orchestral piece trame di sangue grigio premiered within the 2022 Ruth Blaustein Rosenberg Concert Series at the Peabody Institute (Baltimore).
+Additionally, the label EMA-Vinci released the recording of [DOM], a tribute to the Via Crucis performed by DUOroboros.

 In 2021, he composed the septet dal nostro cupo sempreverde, commissioned by the festival Cantiere Internazionale d’Arte and premiered by conductor Andrea Molino with the Ensemble degli Intrigati.